Taylor-Ampatiellos/document-analysis/README.txt

 		  	 - A word frequency list, where the first pair element is a word and the second pair element is the number of times it appears throughout all scanned documents.
-		  	 - A word length frequency list, where the first pair element is an int signifying word length and the second pair element is the number of words of this length appearing throughout all scanned documents.
+		  	 - A word length frequency bar graph, where the x-axis is word length and the y-axis is the number of times a word of that length appears throughout the scanned documents.
+		  	 - A letter frequency bar graph, where the x-axis is each letter of the English alphabet, and the y-axis is the number of times the letter appears throughout the scanned documents.
 		- The second, accessed with the "search" argument, scans a given directory for .docx files and returns a list of files containing the given search term.